Written with love in honor of Peter van Peborgh and John “Ed” Collins

 “That first step of ‘I’m going to do it’ is the hardest step but the most important of all,” she said.
 “I was brave enough to get past what my body was feeling.
 It became a base of knowledge for what I am actually capable of.”

-The Yoga of
+The Yoga of Pausing the Mind

 Sean Collins’ wildly adventurous spirit and deep connection to nature are tokens from a life spent growing up in Truckee.
 During his college years, he left the area to seek something more fast-paced but was asked to slow down and reconnect with his deeper self through a series of events that changed every aspect of his life.